fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 MD5: d2ec533f8b40a8224d79c87c2291f943

-On decompilation using dnspy, we see that there are multiple suspicious namespaces defined:
+On decompilation using dnSpy, we see that there are multiple suspicious namespaces defined:
 ![](https://i.imgur.com/4NVzJZ2.png)

 The main function is defined in Class33 of an unnamed namespace ({}-).
 The main function uses try and catch, which helps the malware in case any exception occurs.
 It executes an empty block of code, thus doing nothing, not even exiting the program.